theAnalyticalCoder/Chess960/README.md

 How I determined the Best Chess Setup?
 There are two criteria for an optimal setup:
 1.When the game starts white and black have approximately equal probabilities of winning (50%).
-2.There are a maximum of valid many different possible openings. i.e in classical "the sicilian" or "the queen's gambit" exetera
+2.There is a maximum of valid possible openings. i.e in classical "the sicilian" or "the queen's gambit" etc

   **Setup, Nodes after 25 moves, Evaluation**